 However, on the 1.6 million internally displaced persons (IDPs), half of them are people doing two-way trips between the non-governmental territory and Ukraine, to try to receive their pension’s money.

-Thus, to retrieve this pension, many people in grey zone and in zones under control of separatists are forced to cross the contact line.
+Thus, to retrieve this pension, many people in grey zone and in non-government controlled areas are forced to cross the contact line.
 It is important to picture it: among these people there are women and men that are 70 or over and that must cross the line by foot to go and receive their well-deserved pension after having work all their lives.
 This crossing can take until more than 8 hours.
 This makes one think about the humanitarian and health conditions of these populations.

 Are the needs really urgent and important?

 We are in a traditional trench warfare.
-Every month, there are more than 1 million people crossing the line in both directions, while every day there are clashes between separatists and government forces.
+Every month, there are more than 1 million people crossing the line in both directions, while every day there are clashes between non-government controlled areas and Ukrainian government forces.

 The conflict enters its 4th year and reaches 2,500 civilians killed, without even counting wounded ones or military deaths.
 2017 was a year of escalation of violence, including the increased use of heavy weapons.
 Heavy weapons are long range and therefore less accurate than handguns.
 The firing of these weapons regularly falls in the grey area and areas near the line of contact.
 This is a real problem that presents major risks for civilians and local populations.